msecrist-couchbase/smallcb-training-capella/README.md

   DONE: ns-server does not like iframes, so the proxy removes
     the X-Frame-Options DENY header from the response.

+the proxy serving of web-admin UI login screen always goes to container 0 -- but what if container 0 is restarting?
+Then the UI login screen can't be served?
+Maybe play-server's proxy should cache?

 or pop up web admin portal in separate tab?

 popup tours in injection?